dellytools/sansa/README.md

 | chrA | posA      | chrB | posB      | BND    | 5to5 | geneA(0;+)    | geneB(0;-)    |
 | chrA | posA      | chrB | posB      | BND    | 5to5 | geneC(0;-)    | geneD(0;+)    |
 | 3    | 169190498 | 2    | 47689038  | BND    | 5to5 | MECOM(0;-)    | MSH2(0;+)     |

+## Mark duplicates

+For larger studies that employ single sample calling and then merge SVs across samples a common problem is to identify duplicate SV sites that occur due to SV breakpoint imprecisions. `sansa markdup` identifies duplicates sites based on genomic proximity, genotype concordance and SV allele similarity.
+By default, duplicate SVs need to have SV breakpoints within 50bp (`-b 50`), a reciprocal overlap of 80% (`-s 0.8`), an SV allele divergence (`-s 0.1`) and an minimum fraction of shared SV carriers of 25% (`-c 0.25`).
+The SV allele comparison requires [delly's](https://github.com/dellytools/delly) `INFO/CONSENSUS` field as the SV haplotype.

+`sansa markdup -o rmdup.bcf pop.delly.bcf`

 ## Citation